VandyHacks/vaken/README.md

 [TypeScript](https://www.typescriptlang.org/) - like JavaScript, but with types + classes/OOP, so it's more maintainable and creates easier to understand code.

 [Koa](https://koajs.com/) - made by the guys that made Express.js, but with async/await and ES7, as well as more modular plugin structure.
 See [Koa vs Express](https://github.com/koajs/koa/blob/master/docs/koa-vs-express.md).
+Also, it is similar usage-wise to Express, which is why we chose it instead of other frameworks like Hapi, LoopBack, etc.

 [MongoDB](https://www.npmjs.com/package/mongodb) - A NoSQL database that is easy to use with JavaScript, due to its ability to basically store JSON (JavaScript objects) directly.